nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Creates a Module with a given name and members .

-Format: `module add n/MODULE_NAME p/MEMBER_NAME p/MEMBER_NAME…`
+Format: `module add n/MODULE_NAME [p/MEMBER_NAME]...`

+Note(s):
-Note: A Module can have more than 1 member but can only have one name.
-Members can be optional.
+* A Module can have more than 1 member but can only have one name.
+* Members can be optional.
-Additionally, Professors and TA's can also be added in the same format as other contacts.
+* Professors and TA's can also be added in the same format as other contacts.

+Example(s):
+* `module add n/CS2103 p/Roy p/Jerryl p/Yeeloon p/Jay p/Ekam`

 ### Listing a module : `module list`

-Finds and displays a module with a specific name.
+Finds and displays all the contacts of the module specified.

 Format: `module list n/MODULE_NAME`

+Note(s):
-Note: The command `module list n/clean` will restore the module UI to show all modules again.
+* The command `module list n/clean` will restore the module UI to show all contacts again.

+Example(s):
+* `module list n/CS2103`

 ### Editing a module : `module edit`

 Edits a Module based on the inputted details.

-Format: `module edit m/MODULE_NAME [n/NEW_MODULE_NAME] [p/MEMBER_NAME] [p/MEMBER_NAME…]`
+Format: `module edit m/MODULE_NAME n/NEW_MODULE_NAME [p/MEMBER_NAME]...`

+Note(s):
-Note: Note that if you change the participants, the old participants will be overwritten and replaced by the newly added participants.
-You can change either the module name, the participants or both.
-Note that changes to module will affect meetings based on that module, so if the meeting does not include any of the new module participants, it will be deleted.
+* Note that if you change the participants, the old participants will be overwritten and replaced by the newly added participants.
+* You can change either the module name, the participants or both.
+* Changes to module will affect meetings based on that module, so if the meeting does not include any of the new module participants, it will be deleted.

+Example(s):
+* `module edit m/CS2103 n/CS2103T p/Roy p/Jerryl p/Yeeloon p/Jay p/Ekam`

 ### Deleting a module : `module delete`

 Deletes a module with a specific name.

-Format: `module delete n/MODULE_NAME`
+Format: `module delete m/MODULE_NAME`

+Note:
-Note: All meetings based on the deleted module will also be deleted, once deleted there is no undo so delete the module carefully.
+* All meetings based on the deleted module will also be deleted, once deleted there is no undo so delete the module carefully.

 ### Adding a meeting: `meeting add`